aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 handler, which extended `<C-X><C-O>` completion to allow completion from the language server.

-The addition of the LSP support into Neovim's core was huge a step.
-It introduced the `vim.lsp` Lua framework which allowed Neovim to be able to communicate directly with language servers.
-Semantic featurs like go-to-definition, hover documentation, diagnostics etc. could now be achieved without the use of complex plugins.
+The addition of the LSP support into Neovim's core introduced the `vim.lsp` Lua framework which allowed Neovim to be able to communicate directly with language servers.
+Semantic features like go-to-definition, hover documentation, diagnostics etc. could now be achieved without the use of complex plugins.
 However, though the initial integration was powerful, the configuration was still not particularly intuitive, and so, plugins like nvim-lspconfig were needed to make setting up language servers easier.
 From `:h lsp-quickstart` in v0.5:

 > 1. Install the nvim-lspconfig plugin.
 It provides common configuration for
 >    various servers so you can get started quickly.